AnthonyDiGirolamo/todotxt-machine/README.rst

 ::

-    return       - save todo item
+    tab          - tab complete contexts and projects return       - save todo item
-    left, right  - move cursor left and right home, end    - move cursor the beginning or end of the line
+    left, right  - move cursor left and right ctrl-b       - move cursor backwards (left) by one word ctrl-f       - move cursor forwards (right) by one word home, end    - move cursor the beginning or end of the line ctrl-a, ctrl-e
+    ctrl-w       - delete one word backwards
+    ctrl-k       - delete from the cursor to the end of the line

 Filtering
 ~~~~~~~~~